Hamiltonicity of doubly semi-equivelar maps on the torus: Hamiltonicity of doubly semi-equivelar maps on the torus

-Here, we construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black coloured cycle of type $L_1$ throuh a vertex having face-sequence $(3^6)$ and then cutting it along the green coloured cycle of type $L_1$.
+An $M(i,j,k)$ representation of $M$ follows by first cutting $M$ along a black colored cycle of type $L_1$ through a vertex with face-sequence $(3^6)$ and then cutting it along a green colored cycle of type $L_1$.

 \begin{lem} A DSEM $M$ of type $[3^6:3^2.4.12]$ admits an $M(i,j,k)$-representation iff the following holds: $(i)$ $j$ even and $i=5m$, $m \in \mathbb{N} $, $(ii)$ $i \geq 15$ for $j=2$, $(ii)$ $i \geq 10$ for $j \geq 4$, $(iii)$ number of vertices of $M(i,j,k) = 7ij/5\geq 42 $, $(iv)$ if $j=2$ then $ k \in \{5r: 1 < r < i/5\}$, and if $j \geq 4$ then $ k \in \{5r: 0 \leq r < i/5\}$. \end{lem}